 Handles are where rotary cutter styles fly off into every direction.
 You'll find straight handles and handles that are curved to fit into the palm of your hand.
 Every manufacturer seems to have come up with its own ideas for a cutter that's ergonomically correct.

-I love to shop for quilting supplies online, but if you've never used a rotary cutter visit your local fabric or quilt shop and try several out in person to be sure you're getting a good fit.
+While it's fun and convenient to shop online for quilting supplies, we do recommend going to your local fabric or quilt shop to try out several rotary cutters to make sure you're getting a good fit.

 Most rotary cutters have a safety latch that moves back and forth to either expose the blade or keep it covered.
 Latches work differently and some might be difficult to manage if you have carpal tunnel syndrome, arthritis, or another condition that results in weakened hands or wrists.
 Several manufacturers do make rotary cutters with automatic closures.

 Hold each cutter in your hand and flip its latch open and shut.
 Is it a simple action?
 You'll open and close the latch constantly as you work, so ease of use is critical.

 Chances are you'll buy more than one rotary cutter because you'll find that certain cutters are more suitable for some quiltmaking tasks than others.
 Start with a basic device and add to your collection as you discover what works best for your needs.

 Always follow basic rotary cutter safety advice.
 Make sure the blade is retracted every time you put the cutter down and follow each manufacturer's advice when you replace blades.
 Store new blades in a safe place and dispose of old blades responsibly.